uwidev/life-disciplines-projects/600 Resources/Projects.md

 Well-Defined as in, requirements can be clearly answered `Yes` or `No` if they have been met.
 These Requirements should align with the Core.

 While there is no hard limit of Completion Criteria count, it should be noted that these are essentially groupings for [[Tasks|Tasks]].
-Having too much Completion Criteria may hint at a project that may take longer than 1 month; vice versa.
+Having too much Completion Criteria may hint at a project that may take longer than 1 month.

 **All Projects should have Completion Criteria, but the Objective should come first.**